django-import-export/django-import-export/docs/management_commands.rst

     python manage.py export XLSX mymodule.resources.MyResource

-This command will export the data from ``MyResource`` resource in XLSX format using utf-8 encoding.
+This command will export the data from ``MyResource`` resource in XLSX format.

 Import Command
 --------------

-The ``import`` command allows you to import data from a file into a specified Django model or a custom resource class.
+The ``import`` command allows you to import data from a file using a specified Django model or a custom resource class.

 Usage